ktlim/LDM-148/index.rst

 ==============

 This domain is responsible for all near-realtime operations closely tied with Observatory operations.
-It contains a large number of services because of the requirements for interaction with other Observatory systems and for output via non-DAC channels.
+It contains a large number of services because of the requirements for interaction with other Observatory systems and for output of Alerts directly to end users.

 The Archiving, Catch-up Archiving, and EFD Tranformation services capture raw data and metadata and convey them to the Data Backbone for permanent archiving.
 The Prompt Processing, OCS Driven Batch Processing, and Offline Processing services support execution of science payloads in three different modes, depending on control and latency requirements.
 The Level 1 Quality Control Service monitors the science data products.
 The Telemetry Gateway, Alert Broker Feed, and Alert Mini-Broker services provide selected outputs to the OCS, community alert brokers, and LSST data rights holders, respectively.

-[Say something about autonomous execution and (lack of) human input/intervention.]
+The services in this domain need to run rapidly and reliably at times and with latencies that are not amenable to a human-in-the-loop design.
+Instead, they are designed to execute autonomously, often under the control of the OCS, with human oversight, monitoring, and control only at the highest level.

 .. _level-1-domain-services: